Snedinge

 Snedinge is a former manor house and estate located in Slagelse Municipality, Denmark.
 It has been a farm under Holsteinsborg since 1708.
 A three-winged complex of farm buildings from circa 1567-1663 have been listed on the Danish registry of protected buildings and places.
 The main building is from the 1900s but the cellar and foundations date from 1615.
 It is not listed.
 Museet for Landbokultur & -Erhverv, a small museum dedicated to the history of agriculture, fishing and crafts in the area, is located in one of the former cow stables (west wing).

 History

-Snedinge Manor was established in around 1370 from land that previously belonged to a village of the same name.
-Both the manor and the village belonged to the Fief of Bråde, which again belonged to the Bishops of Roskilde.
-In the 15th and 16th centuries, Snedinge was owned by members of the noble Grubbe and Daa families.
-Herluf Trolle Daa placed the village of Snedinge's remaining land under the manor and later sold the estate to his relative Alexander Rabe von Papenheim.